 I am concerned about pushback from foundation trustees.

 A core priority of board trustees is holding the organization accountable as good stewards of its research investments.
 Open policies have a direct impact on this concern by ensuring wide and equitable dissemination of the work the foundation supports.

 I am concerned about pushback from foundation staff.

-There are a range of activities that funders can take to oversee open policies.
+There is a range of activities that funders can take to oversee open policies.
 At the low-touch end of the spectrum, funders can require grant recipients to document how they intend to comply.
-Depending on internal resources, some funders spot-check these plans, while other simply rely on the honor system.
+Depending on internal resources, some funders spot-check these plans, while others simply rely on the honor system.
 Other organizations take a more engaged approach, requiring proof of compliance from grant recipients and checking this against internal expectations and guidelines.
 Funders without open policies may view administration and compliance as daunting tasks.
 However, each organization can make its own appropriate determination about the resources they are able to devote to these activities.
 Organizations like the Open Research Funders Group (ORFG) can provide support and insight into best practices and available resources.
 The ORFG can also work with you to determine which parts of your organization (e.g., legal, finance, operations) should be engaged in policy formulation and oversight, as well as how to engage them productively.